 - The placement takes place onsite at the National Gallery of Ireland, Merrion Square West, Dublin 2.

-- You should also be available on Saturday 7 May 2022 to deliver your event.
+- You should also be available on Saturday 21 January or Saturday 20 May to deliver your Live Project event.

 Learn about the work of different departments in the Gallery

 - You will be based in the Education Department and will find out about the work we do.